kevinchampion/drush_gitops/README.md

     own functions
   - add logging throughout
   - test (and add if needed) the ability to host the buildsrepo on a remote service like github
+  - remove drush_devtools dependency if it makes sense

   ### Features